 In July 1813, Governor Macquarie, aware of the need for a court house in Sydney, started a public subscription for the building.
 An appeal was launched, but few of the settlers shared the official enthusiasm.
 Soon the appeal was abandoned and Governor Macquarie reluctantly decided that if he was to have a court house, it would have to be built with convict labour.

-He engaged an architect to produce a design for the building.
+He engaged an architect to produce a design.
 When the plans for a two-storey building with two wings and a Doric portico were finished, Gov Macquarie sent the plans and a request for funds to Earl Bathurst, the Secretary of State for the Colonies in London.
 But funds were denied.

 Supreme Court